degero-examples/azure-akskedaprometheus-demo/infra/README.md

 ## Important

-This is setup for ease of use/low cost trialing and is not security hardended nor suited for PROD use.
+This is setup for ease of use/low cost trialing and scaling testing.
 Look at the [AKS baseline](https://github.com/mspnp/aks-baseline/blob/main/README.md) cluster deployment details for bicep with 'prod ready' cluster configurations.
-You could adopt those settings in if you wish to fork this.

 ## Resources